savwiley/weather/README.md

 # Weather APP: TOP JS Project

 This project was made almost entirely with Javascript.
-Information about the To-Do List Project can be found [here](https://theodinproject.com/lessons/weather-app).
+Information about the Weather App Project can be found [here](https://theodinproject.com/lessons/weather-app).

 Preview the site [here](https://savwiley.github.io/weather/dist/)!